Getting Started with Cloth Nappies - Sizing & Absorbency

 There is a row of domes in the middle that can dome down to make the length smaller.
 You can then dome the top domes for the waist to be the right size.
 Check out the video if you want to see exactly what I mean.

 To get the right fit you’re going to want the leg hole to be reasonably tight, and put it right up in the crease like we would wear undies.
 The waist, however, you want to be comfortable.
 Make sure you can get a couple of fingers in there and ensure there’s no muffin top.

 As for absorbency, all our nappies come with a 4-layer microfibre insert which goes into the pocket in the back.
-This may be plenty, however if you need extra absorbency, you’ll add a bamboo insert in behind the microfibre.
+This may be plenty, however if you need extra absorbency, you’ll add a bamboo insert (or hemp) in behind the microfibre.
 You want the microfibre to be at the top as it absorbs quickly and then slowly leaks into the bamboo.